Our Mission

 What is STF?

-STF, incorporated as a 501(c)(3) nonprofit organization, aims to enhance youth financial literacy.
+STF, a 501(c)(3) nonprofit, aims to enhance youth financial literacy.
 We accomplish this by implementing high-quality and freely available curricula, including our own.
 STF provides a repository of curated financial literacy resources for students.
 Just as our founder does in his community, we aim to share these resources and curricula so that students may teach their younger peers.
 In addition, STF engages in national advocacy to require financial literacy education.
 STF encourages you to take advantage of opportunities to impact the future financial lives of youth and create a chapter.
-Administrators and students are welcome to start a chapter.
+Administrators, high school and college students are welcome to start a chapter.

 What Motivates STF?